AhmedKhattabSG/new-privacy/privacy-policy.md

 We reserve the right to update or change our Privacy Policy at any time, and you should check this Privacy Policy periodically.
 If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us or by placing a prominent notice on our application.

+## Policy Updates

+We retain the right to modify our Privacy Policy when needed to ensure compliance with new laws and policies.
+Users will be notified of any significant changes

 ## Photo and Video Permissions Policy